 Acupuncturists have been using acupuncture for depression connected with this syndrome (the Spleen) ie for fullness of this kind for over 2000 years.
 Together with advice (which means doing what you’re told!!) it can be very effective.

 Qi Stagnation is part of many kinds of Depression.
 I got so many questions about it that I started to increase the size of the page I have on it.
 Eventually I realised that the subject could be a whole website on its own, so I wrote a book about it.
-See Below.
+See column on right.